- Describe and follow internal and external reporting procedures for your workplace.

 - Based on local memorandums of agreement with a host nation, local child protective services, and local law enforcement, the RPOC may have additional notification requirements.

 Regardless of where you live or where you work, it is unlikely you will ever hear the results of your report.
 Confidentiality laws protect the families’ privacy.
 Also know that it is not uncommon for families to withdraw their child from the program after an allegation of abuse.
+It is also not uncommon for school-age children to feel embarrassed and be nervous about returning to the program.
 The report you made may be the last piece of information you have about a child’s situation, but you should feel confident that you fulfilled your responsibilities.
 If the child and the family remain in your program, your team can continue to help and support the family by focusing on enhancing protective factors in the family and community.

-Common Concerns that Prevent Staff Members from Making Reports:
+Common Concerns that Prevent School-Age Staff Members from Making Reports:

 How reporting abuse or neglect might affect you